sachi110/Android-DeailyLearniing/README.md

-# Android RecyclerView Example
+# Android RecyclerView Example and Data will store in Firease Stroage

-This example app shows how to use the RecyclerView to show images loaded from storage, with downloading random images using DownloadManager.

 A full tutorial can be found at [here](https://www.learningsomethingnew.com/how-to-use-a-recycler-view-to-show-images-from-storage)